Bessel Function Analysis of Nesterov's ODE in $N$-Player Quadratic Games: Introduction

+While \cite{poveda2025} establishes instability of Nesterov's ODE under non-conservative mappings using averaging and Floquet-theoretic ideas, our Bessel-function approach gives complementary information in the quadratic case: explicit closed-form modal solutions, precise exponential growth rates such as \(|\operatorname{Im}\sqrt{\lambda}|\) for complex eigenvalues, and an eigenvalue-level instability criterion.
+The matching convergence statement holds under the additional hypothesis that \(G\) is diagonalizable.
+Thus the present result is a complete spectral characterization only within the diagonalizable class; defective Jordan blocks with eigenvalues in \(\mathbb R_{\ge 0}\) require separate polynomial analysis and can invalidate an eigenvalue-only convergence claim.
+We do not address the hybrid restarting mechanisms proposed in \cite{poveda2023}.

-\emph{Gradient dynamics in games.} Stability of first-order gradient dynamics in games has been extensively studied \cite{rosen1965,hofbauer2009,mertikopoulos2019}.
-Chasnov et al. \cite{chasnov2020,chasnov2020b} characterized stability via the spectrum of the game Jacobian.
-Mazumdar et al. \cite{mazumdar2020} studied local convergence to differential Nash equilibria.
+Jakoveti\'{c} et al.~\cite{jakovetic2020} analyzed Nesterov-type acceleration over directed graphs.
+Stability of first-order gradient dynamics in games has been studied in \cite{rosen1965,hofbauer2009,mertikopoulos2019}, with spectral characterizations by Chasnov et al.~\cite{chasnov2020, chasnov2020b} and local convergence results by Mazumdar et al.~\cite{mazumdar2020}.
+Recent work has applied Nesterov-type acceleration to distributed Nash equilibrium seeking \cite{liu2024,wang2025}, typically assuming strong monotonicity.